fernandoem88/mansory/README.md

 # Masonry Project with CSS Grid

 This project demonstrates a dynamic masonry layout built using **CSS Grid**.
 It features responsive grid columns, aspect ratio-based card sizing, lazy loading, infinite scroll, virtualization, and more.
-Powered by the **Pexels API**.

 ---